timohausmann/LabelboxExtractor/README.md

     npm install

-Run script (looks for an export.json in the working directory)
+Run script (looks for an export-.\*.json in the working directory)

     node index.js

-Run script (pass export.json filename as an argument)
+Run script (pass export-filename.json as an argument)

     node index.js export-filename.json